Leaky feeder Wi-Fi communication systems and cables in mines offer more stable and effective communication than wired

-Haywood has previously used the example of a medically-trained worker who is needed to respond to an injury; they can be contacted through the leaky feeder system, and then directed to the accident by a colleague above ground who can see both their position, and that of the injured worker, on a screen as both are wearing tracking tags.
+Haywood uses the example of a medically-trained worker who is needed to respond to an injury; they can be contacted through the leaky feeder system, and then directed to the accident by a colleague above ground who can see both their position, and that of the injured worker, on a screen as both are wearing tracking tags.

 Similarly, the system can be integrated with atmospheric monitoring devices, enabling workers to locate hazardous gases, and quickly inform personnel to leave dangerous areas, all using the same system.

-Carroll sells and services more than 20,000 products from over 80 distributors, many of which can be integrated with the leaky feeder system, enabling this base communication network to be customized and adapted for individual operations, and tailored to the needs of specific miners.
+Carroll supplies and services more than 20,000 products from over 80 distributors, many of which can be integrated with the leaky feeder system, enabling this base communication network to be customized and adapted for individual operations, and tailored to the needs of specific miners.

 Furthermore, data recording systems can be integrated with the leaker feeder system, enabling companies to analyze the events leading up to and during accidents, to ensure similar incidents do not happen in the future.

 “One of the things they use that data for, that they want to look at and serve operations, is air flow,” said Allen Haywood.
 “And that’s recorded, in case they want to go back and look and see what that air flow is, they can go back and look at the history of that.”

 The MSA 5x gas detector is a particularly powerful piece of air monitoring equipment, able to measure carbon dioxide, hydrogen sulphide and nitrous dioxide in a single device.